 How Does A Weather Radar Work to Forecast Weather?

-In the past, people used their sensory observations to collect data regarding the weather.
+In the past, when weather radar was not invented, people used their sensory observations to collect data regarding the weather.
 Like, they used to know the direction of the wind through the movement of the leaves or estimated the time of rain through the number and the color of clouds in the sky.

 A weather radar is one of the essential instruments of a weather station.
-Maybe many of you are aware of what a weather radar is but don’t know how does it work to forecast weather.
+Maybe many of you know what a weather radar is but don’t know how it works on forecasting weather.

 What Is A Weather Radar?

-Before jumping into how a weather radar works and forecast weather, let's have an idea of what a weather radar is.
+Before jumping into how a weather radar works and forecasts weather, let’s have an idea of what a weather radar is.

 The word RADAR stands for “Radio detection and ranging.”
 It was invented during World War II and has been used in various fields.
 Among those various fields that it has been used, the single most important sector was to detect weather.

 A weather radar is also called “weather surveillance radar.”
-It is an instrument that is used for locating the precipitation, the intensity of it as well as the motion of the precipitation in the atmosphere by transmitting a type of electromagnetic energy.
+It is an instrument used to locate the precipitation, its intensity, and the motion of the precipitation in the atmosphere by transmitting a type of electromagnetic energy.

-This instrument also helps us to know about any upcoming storm as well as the direction and intensity of the rain, storm, snow, hail, etc.
+This instrument also helps us know about any upcoming storm and the direction and intensity of rain, snow, hail, etc.

 How Does the Weather Radar Work?